rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 	- Session Fixation Attack.
 	- Session Hijacking.
 - Test tokens for meaning and predictability.
+- Test for authorization (roles) bypass (i.e With privileged user perform privileged actions, try to repeat with unprivileged user cookie).
 - Check `HTTPOnly` and `Secure` flags.
 - Cookie Token Tampering.
 - Cookie or "remember me" tokens resilience to brute force.
 ### Input / Parameter Validation
 Lorem Ipsum
 ### File Uploads
-- Fuzz the file upload functionality for whitelisted and blacklisted extensions.
+- Fuzz the file upload functionality for file size limit and whitelisted/ blacklisted extensions and file types.
+-
 ### Error Handling
 - Force an error to see if the error message leaks unnecessary and sensitive information.
 ### Logging and Monitoring